Bhagawat8/chemical-composition-extractor/README.md

 # Chemical Composition Extraction from Material Certificates

-A document intelligence pipeline that extracts chemical composition data from material certificate PDFs using DeepSeek-OCR, a vision-language model optimized for document understanding.
+A document intelligence pipeline that extracts chemical composition data and other information from PDFs using DeepSeek-OCR, a vision-language model optimized for document understanding.

 ---